groupe-sii/clea-cli/docs/generate/filter.md

 # clea generate filter [name]

-> Generate a new filter in the closest parent moduel
+> Generate a new filter and register it in the closest parent module

 ## Structure